 Allie Malmstrom '10, Elementary Education.
 First grade teacher at the Etna-Dixmont School in Etna, Maine.
 Rick Hardy '76, Elementary Education.
 Sixth grade teacher Cascade Brook School in Farmington, Maine.

 Sarah McKeown ‘12 Secondary Education – Mathematics.
 Calculus Teacher and Dorm Parent at Maine Central Institute, Pittsfield, Maine.

-The Best Begin at Farmington
+Bright From the Start: The Best Educators Begin at Farmington.